TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-The proof consists in showing that all steps in algorithm do what they are supposed to do, and that the final result consists of three matrices  $U, \Sigma, V$ that can act as a singular value decomposition of $A$.
+The proof consists in showing that all steps in the algorithm do what they are supposed to do, and that the final result consists of three matrices  $U, \Sigma, V$ that can act as a singular value decomposition of $A$.

 ::::{dropdown} Proof of&nbsp;{prf:ref}`Thm:SVD:Existence`